Safeguarding Ethiopian wolves in the Afroalpine ecosystem

 2 million years

-This conservation programme is exemplary in many ways.
-It demonstrates effective protection of a super-rare EDGE species along with numerous other endemic plants and animals of the unique Afroalpine habitat.
+This exemplary conservation programme demonstrates effective protection of a super-rare EDGE species along with numerous other endemic plants and animals of the unique Afroalpine habitat.
 It also extensively involves locals in a variety of functions.
 These are both essential for running the programme and for generating much-needed income for local communities.
 Locals also benefit from the one-health concept governing the approach of EWCP, for example through introducing routine rabies and distemper vaccination of domestic dogs, a disease reservoir threatening the focal species.
-When we started our support in 2005, we soon realized that the threat from recurring rabies and canine distemper outbreaks was a key issue.
-More than once it triggered an emergency donation.
-Currently this problem is mitigated through an oral vaccination programme for the Ethiopian wolves, but other risks for the species remain or increase, notably human encroachment.
+Recurring rabies and canine distemper outbreaks, formerly a key issue, are currently mitigated through an oral vaccination programme for the Ethiopian wolves and domestic dogs.
+Other risks for the species remain or increase.
+Whilst EWCP created high levels of awareness across local communities, the growing human population encroaching on the wolves’ habitat will increase human-wildlife conflicts.
+This calls for preventive action involving the local communities so that awareness leads to meaningful reductions in conflict-prone behaviour.
+The project we currently support, "Living with wolves", addresses this increasing challenge.

 Stable